 do independent contractors get overtime

-Do Independent Contractors Get Overtime Pay?
+Do Independent Contractors Get Overtime?
 The Complex Truth

 The short answer is: no, independent contractors generally do not receive overtime pay.
-This is a key difference between being an independent contractor (also known as a 1099 worker) and an employee (W-2 worker).
-However, the situation is nuanced and depends heavily on several factors, making it crucial to understand the legal definitions and implications.
+This is a key difference between being an independent contractor (also known as a freelancer or 1099 employee) and a traditional employee (W-2 employee).
+However, the situation is more nuanced than a simple yes or no, and understanding the legal distinctions is crucial.

-This article will explore the intricacies of overtime pay for independent contractors, addressing common questions and misconceptions.
+This article will delve into the intricacies of overtime pay for independent contractors, addressing common questions and misconceptions.

 Why Don't Independent Contractors Get Overtime?